 By APCO’s Technology Team

-(This articles was also published in the September/October issue of PSC magazine as CDE #51399.)
+(This article was also published in the September/October 2019 issue of PSC magazine as CDE #51399.)

 MTV launched a TV show called “Catfish” in 2012.
 The show got its name from a type of internet fraud in which a person creates fake personal profiles on social media sites, using someone else’s pictures and false biographical information to pretend to be someone other than themselves.